OpenRiak/riak_kv/docs/QueryAPI.md

 Querying in Riak is based around secondary indexes.
 A Riak secondary index entry is a combination of a field and a term: where a field is a name for an index within a bucket, and a term is some sortable binary string that represents a value for a given key on that index.

 When an object is PUT into Riak, the PUT should include ALL the index entries for that object - the entirety of the current expected state.
-Internally Riak will calculate the delta from the previously stored value, and only make the necessary key changes.
-An individual object can have an unlimited number of index entries in total, and an unlimited number of terms on any given field (though when using the HTTP API it may be necessary to ensure that library or proxy limits around the size of HTTP headers is not a constraint).
+Internally Riak will calculate the delta from the previously stored index entries, and only make the necessary key changes.
+An individual object can have an unlimited number of index entries in total, and an unlimited number of terms on any given field (though when using the HTTP API it may be necessary to ensure that HTTP client libraries or proxy limits around the size and count of HTTP headers is not a constraint).
 When an object is in a sibling state, all index entries on all siblings will be active from a query perspective.

 When an object is fetched from Riak, it will be returned with all its current Index values.
 When an object is in a sibling state, the index entries can be viewed per sibling.

 There is no out-of-the-box support for schema management within Riak, as Riak is intended to be independent of the format of the actual object body.
-Generally applications that use secondary indexes within Riak will write an extension to the Riak client to examine the object body and calculate the required index entries.
+In general, applications that use secondary indexes within Riak will write an extension to the Riak client to examine the object body and calculate the required index entries.
 It should be noted that as the schema is managed externally to Riak, schema changes are also required to be managed within the application.
-Consideration of how to make such schema changes is the responsibility of the application designer e.g. versioning, rolling updates, querying during transition etc.
+Consideration of how to make such schema changes is the responsibility of the application designer e.g. versioning, rolling updates, querying-planning during transition etc.

 Index entries can be made up of simple sorted keys: